midl-dev/tezos-serverless-signer-apps/docs/docs/deploy-consensus-signer.md

 * **PublicKeyHash**: the Consensus Public Key Hash.
 * **SignerURL**: the URL of your Remote Signer.

-You may test your signer URL by removing the public key hash from the URL and replacing it with `authorized_keys`:
+You may test your signer URL with `curl` by removing the public key hash from the URL and replacing it with `authorized_keys`:

 ```
 $ curl https://l1498fpieb.execute-api.us-east-2.amazonaws.com/prod/c28e79b248a8db9d0a4f7a33af2c5a3e/authorized_keys